bortoletti-giorgia/facial-age-and-gender-estimation/README.md

 JoJoGAN applies the style of some reference images called "style references" to other images called "test inputs".
 In this project, "style references" are some pictures taken from Pepper's camera and "test input" is the UTKFace dataset.

-The next step is then to train a model on JoJoGAN's results.
+After creating the dataset, models are trained.
+The models are validated during an interaction experiment with Pepper and the data analysed to verify the performance of the model and perception and trust on the robot.

 ## Local Folder Structure